-A further consideration was that to close the air corridors would require direct action, something that could quickly esacalate into a major confrontation.
+A further consideration was that to close the air corridors would require direct action, something that could quickly escalate into a major confrontation.

-A cartoon of the time accuately describes the situation
+A cartoon of the time accurately describes the situation

 However, resupply by air was exactly what the western allies decided to do using the three air corridors into Berlin.